manish-ghimire/MGB/README.md

 ## Task3

-Task3 allows user to pass region, city and date/time and returns back the equivalent east australian standard time (AEST)
+Task3 allows user to pass in region, city and date/time in the URL and returns back the equivalent east australian standard time (AEST)

-REGION Parameter: Can be seen in this [link](https://www.php.net/manual/en/timezones.php) CITY Parameter: Can be seen in this [link](https://www.php.net/manual/en/timezones.php) Time Parameter: HH:MM:SS
+REGION Parameter (One of these): Africa, America, Antarctica, Arctic, Asia, Atlantic, Australia, Europe, Indian, Pacific CITY Parameter: Can be seen in this [link](https://www.php.net/manual/en/timezones.php) Time Parameter: HH:MM:SS